 Seattle University requires all students, faculty and staff to be fully vaccinated against COVID-19 with an FDA authorized or WHO emergency use listing vaccine unless the individual has an approved authorized exemption (medical and religious accepted).

 The purpose of the vaccine requirement is to help protect the health and safety of the Seattle University community and general public by preventing the transmission of COVID-19 through effective and safe authorized vaccines and to allow the University to engage in in-person instruction, lectures, research, operations, co-curricular activities and other activities by being a “fully vaccinated campus” under Governor Inslee’s Proclamation for Institutions of Higher Education (20-12.3).

 This requirement applies equally to those who have already had COVID-19.

 Any vaccine authorized for use in the U.S. is acceptable as well as those vaccines outside of the US with EUL (emergency use listing) from the WHO.
 The full number of doses of the relevant vaccine must be completed at least two weeks before arriving on campus.
-The current list of accepted vaccines is shown on the online registration form.
+The current list of accepted vaccines includes:

 Students and employees may request an exemption from the vaccination requirement for medical and strongly held religious reasons.